 Passive House stands for a highly efficient house that is built to be energy consumption neutral.
 Sometimes, it is also referred to as a “net-zero house”.
 This article will give you a deep dive look into this exciting green building trend of Passive House.

-Diving deeper, you will find some net-zero architects and designers to believe that windows need to a reduced to a minimum while others opt for large, expansive windows to enjoy indoor/outdoor living.
+Diving deeper, while some net-zero architects and designers believe that windows need to a reduced to a minimum others opt for large, expansive windows to enjoy indoor/outdoor living.

 Inspirations from other Passive House Owners

 Starting with good information from homeowners who have built their passive houses is always a good springboard.
-You learn about their goals and desires.
-Taking a deep dive into the subject in a free-flowing, entertaining way is a great way to get yourself to the point of perhaps talking to an architect or a builder of passive houses.
+Learn about their goals and desires.
+Take a deep dive into the subject in a free-flowing, entertaining way is a great way to get yourself to the point of perhaps talking to an architect or a builder of passive houses.

 SHG Living’s Rise is the perfect resource.
 The series presents a variety of homeowners who embraced the concept of a passive house.
 The settings of these passive houses vary from urban to the-countryside.
 One couple is just starting out on their project while others are more or less complete so that they can reflect on their journeys.
 There are a lot of real-life tidbits that you can only get from people who have been there.
 Super insightful!